msgtn/r0b0/README.md

 	return motor_msg
 ```

-### Message functions ('Bands?')
+### Cables
-Message functions (`r0b0.messages.msg_funcs.py`) are the input-output translators for events.
+Cables (`r0b0.cables`) are the input-output translators for events.
+They translate information from an input event into instructions for an output event.
-The basic skeleton for a message function is:
+The basic skeleton for Cable function is:

 ```
 def input2output(data=None):
-	# define the input event,
-	# i.e. the event that triggers this function
+	# boilerplate to define the input event that triggers this function
   if data is None:
 		return {'event':'input_event'}

 	# perform 'translation'
+  output_data = translation_function_that_outputs_a_dictionary(data)

 	# output the data dictionary
 	return {
-		'event':'output',
+		'event':'output_event',
+    'data':output_data
 		# add more arguments as needed
 	}
 ```